ahstn/nestjs-kafka/README.md

 - Two [NestJS] microservices packaged with Docker.
   - [apps/api/] : REST API producing to Kafka
   - [apps/consumers/] : Service for consuming Kafka Events, see: [Kafka | NestJS]
+  - Strictly typed events via type definitions in [packages/types/]
 - Kafka, Schema Registry and [provectus/kafka-ui].
-  - For Schema Registry info, see: [Kafka with AVRO, JSON and Protobuf| medium]
+  - For Schema Registry info, see: [Kafka with AVRO, JSON and Protobuf | medium]
 - OpenTelemetry Collector using [infra/opentelemetry-collector.yaml].
   - Receivers with [kafka-metrics-receiver], JMX and OLTP
   - Exporters with [prometheus-exporter]